fdiazviraque/WWPG_2022/manuals/exercise_RNAseq/WWPG2022_task1_RNAseq_instructor-notes.md

 ## Perform a Gene Ontology enrichment analysis (we have provided an R script to help with this)

-First we need a file with gene ids that are up and down regulated in knock out parasites
+First we need a files with gene ids that are up and down regulated in knock out parasites.

 cut -f1,2,4,5 kallisto.results | awk -F '\t' '$3 < 0.01 && $4 < 0' | awk '{print $1}' > up.list